-ITEM THEME ΤΟΡΙΣ DESCRIPTION TARGETED TIMING for Reconciliation Agreement (SHORT, MEDIUM, OR LONG TERM) 1 Transport Truck Driver Certification - Mandatory Entry-Level Training (MELT) A national mandatory entry level training (MELT) program for commercial drivers in Canada would be expected to improve commercial vehicle safety.
-Short Term By December 31, 2021 2 Transport Testing of Automated and Connected Vehicles (AV/CVs) The technology related to automated vehicles is evolving rapidly.
+ITEM THEME TOPIC DESCRIPTION TARGETED TIMING (SHORT, MEDIUM, OR LONG TERM) 1 REGULATORY RECONCILIATION ITEM 29 2 Transport Testing of Automated and Connected Vehicles (AV/CVs) The technology related to automated vehicles is evolving rapidly.
 Analysis reveals that Canadian provinces and territories have varying levels of enabling statutes to support AV testing.
 In 2018, guidelines were published by the Canadian Council of Motor Transport Administrators (CCMTA) and a national policy framework was developed by the Council of Ministers of Transportation (COMT).
 Regulatory cooperation would potentially see all jurisdictions adopt one set of guidelines for the testing of these vehicles and align formalized permitting practices for testing.
-Short Term By December 31, 2021 3 Construction Builders' Lien - Prompt Payment Legislation and Associated Regulations Prompt payment legislation sets timelines by which construction contracts need to be paid and creates a dispute resolution mechanism to efficiently deal with disputes.
+Short Term By December 31, 2022 3 Construction Builders' Lien - Prompt Payment Legislation and Associated Regulations Prompt payment legislation sets timelines by which construction contracts need to be paid and creates a dispute resolution mechanism to efficiently deal with disputes.
 This legislation's purpose is to improve the financial stability within the construction industry.
-Aligning approaches will reduce Medium Term By December 31, 2022

-ITEM THEME ΤΟΡΙΣ DESCRIPTION TARGETED TIMING for Reconciliation Agreement (SHORT, MEDIUM, OR LONG TERM) unnecessary administrative burdens that otherwise might indirectly defeat this purpose.
+Aligning approaches will reduce unnecessary administrative burdens that otherwise might indirectly defeat this purpose.
 There is opportunity at this early stage of development to align regulatory approaches to prompt payment laws.
-4 Technical Safety / Labour Mobility Building Officials/Inspectors Certification/Licensing A patchwork of professional requirements across Canada inhibits labour mobility and professional development and opportunity, and potentially constrains business investment and mobility, while driving up costs for businesses and governments.
-The varying requirements negatively impacts the quality and consistency of building code inspections and the enforcement of building code requirements.
-TBC
+Short Term By December 31, 2022 4 Technical Safety / Labour Mobility Building Officials/Inspectors Certification/Licensing A patchwork of professional requirements across Canada inhibits labour mobility and professional development and opportunity, and potentially constrains business investment and mobility, while driving up costs for businesses and governments.
+The varying requirements negatively impact the quality and consistency of building code inspections and the enforcement of building code requirements.
+TBC 5 Temporary Labour Mobility Temporary rapid registration for workers in times of urgent need (e.g., floods, epidemics) The registration requirements and processes of regulatory authorities are seen as barriers to the quick deployment of workers to assist with managing a crisis.
+Allowing regulators to quickly issue temporary registration to needed workers would address this concern.
+Long Term By December 31, 2024